ouyale/Linear-Regression/README.md

 # Linear Regression Analysis in Python

 This project demonstrates how to apply linear regression to explore and model the relationship between two continuous variables.
-It covers the full workflow — data cleaning, correlation analysis, model fitting, and statistical validation — all implemented in Python.
+It covers the full workflow: data cleaning, correlation analysis, model fitting, and statistical validation — all implemented in Python.

 ---

 ## Files
 - **Linear_Regression_F** – detailed explanation of methods and results
-- **Linear_Regression_Notebook.ipynb** – executable notebook with full code and visualizations
+- **Linear_Regression_Notebook.ipynb** – executable notebook with full code and visualisations
-- **treated_set.dat** – cleaned dataset used for modeling
+- **treated_set.dat** – cleaned dataset used for modelling

 ---